Photos of the Equipment | Notest About the Equipment | Bought for...

 In Germany, I bought a set of connection cables.
 One can be used for cloning your Autostar settings to another Autostar computer.
 I wouldn't have bought it if it had not been included in the set...

-I bought three used Plössl eye pieces at Astro-Himmel, Sulzbach:
+I bought three used Plössl eyepieces at Astro-Himmel, Sulzbach:

 Bag

 I bought the bag already in Pittsburgh.
 The ETX just fits into it, there is not much room left for accessories.
-I kept the ETX in this bag..
+I kept the ETX in this bag.

 Issues

-As already mentioned, the ETX is infamous for having a poor mechanical construction (the optics are praised, however).
+As already mentioned, the ETX was infamous for having a poor mechanical construction (the optics are praised, however).
 As a result, a plastic part broke.
 First, I glued it - that worked! - but then I decided to contact Meade and ask for a replacement part.
 This was delivered at no cost.
 As this problem was well known on the Internet, I found instructions for repairing the ETX there.
 The instructions helped me to replace the defective part.

 On the Internet, there were also instructions for improving the mechanical constructions, but I did not dare to apply their recommendations.